 The links below lead to summaries of transportation improvement projects that are underway or in the planning stages.
 Americans with Disability Act (ADA) compliance, pedestrian and bicycling facilities are included in many of the projects.
 Links are also provided to the County's Transportation Improvement and Program Guide (TIPG) and Project Master List (PML).
 These documents provide an overview of all active transportation projects and programs, the up-to-date status of current projects, and information about the County's transportation funding sources and project selection processes.

-Matt Robinson, Communication & Media Officer
+Matt Robinson, Public Information Officer